tigera-solutions/cc-aks-strengthen-security-workshop/mod/module-1-connect-calicocloud.md

     ![installing](https://user-images.githubusercontent.com/104035488/188036070-71cd3cb7-639b-46f2-bd5e-dbdb401b48e3.gif)

-## STEP 3 - Selecting your cluster.
+## STEP 3 - Select your cluster.

-Once the installation is completed, you can to start interacting with your cluster from the Calico Cloud interface.
+Once the installation is completed, you can start interacting with your cluster from the Calico Cloud interface.
 Calico Cloud provides a single pane of glass for managing multiple clusters.
 If you followed the previous steps, you would have two clusters connected to Calico Cloud at this point: Your cluster and a pre-configured lab cluster that allows you to explore some of the features in Calico Cloud.

 You can switch between clusters by following the steps below: